 After several delays, it looks like this coming weekend will finally see the ropes strung between the Cable Car pylons.
-They were supposed to happen each of the past three weeks, and the Port of London Authority were putting out warning notices that the river would be closed off, only to then retract them a few days later.
+They were supposed to happen each of the past three weeks, and the Port of London Authority was putting out warning notices that the river would be closed off, only to then retract them a few days later.

 They eventually said they wouldn’t issue any more notices until construction of the pylons was finished – and then there would be at least 5 days notice.
 Said notice has now been issued.

 The plans are pretty much the same as before — albeit a month later than expected.